RSE-Sheffield/RSE-Sheffield.github.io/_posts/2024-08-11-python-virtualenvwrapper.md

-Because I have my `dotfiles` cloned to the same location on every computer (`~/dotfiles`) I added the following to the `~/.virtualenvs/postmkvirtualenv` [^2] which will install all of the packages listed in `~/dotfiles/python/venv_minimal_requirements.txt` whenever a create a new virtual environment, whether that is with `mkvritualenv` or `mktmpenv`.
+Because I have my `dotfiles` cloned to the same location on every computer (`~/dotfiles`) I added the following to the `~/.virtualenvs/postmkvirtualenv` [^2] which will install all of the packages listed in `~/dotfiles/python/venv_minimal_requirements.txt` whenever I create a new virtual environment, whether that is with `mkvirtualenv` or `mktmpenv`.

 ```bash
 pip install --no-cache-dir -r ~/dotfiles/python/venv_minimal_requirements.txt
 ```

-This ensured the latest versions of each packages listed in `~/dotfiles/python/venv_minimal_requirements.txt` were downloaded and installed as the `--no-cache-dir` prevents using cached versions of packages.
+This ensures the latest versions of each package listed in `~/dotfiles/python/venv_minimal_requirements.txt` were downloaded and installed as the `--no-cache-dir` prevents using cached versions of packages.

 ### A smarter script